 Nuclear power plants are becoming increasingly obsolete and out of date.
 There have not been enough capital investments into nuclear energy to open new nuclear power plants and keep the current plants up to date.
 Meanwhile, governments and private organizations are pouring billions of dollars into solar panels every year.

 Wind energy is the only energy source that currently has a lower cost than solar energy.
 However, that could potentially change in the future if there are advances in solar technology.
-Nuclear energy had a cost of $147 per megawatt hour and coal had a cost of $107 per megawatt hour in 2017.
+Nuclear energy had a cost of $147 per megawatt-hour and coal had a cost of $107 per megawatt-hour in 2017.

 It is incredible to see how quickly solar energy has progressed and what it means for the future.
-Solar energy will continue to play a large part of power grids over the next few decades.
+Solar energy will continue to play a large part in power grids over the next few decades.
 There are positives and negatives to all energy sources, but when comparing solar energy to other energy sources, it is obvious that the benefits of solar outweigh any drawbacks.
 Contact us to discuss how you can help with the global energy crisis by investing in solar energy.

 SHR Energy Management delivers comprehensive solar energy solutions.
 As one of the earliest developers of solar installations in the Northeast U.S. under the leadership of Founder and Chief Executive Noel Lafayette, SHR demonstrates a deep knowledge of solar industry complexities.
 Including regulatory matters, financial incentives, and renewable energy credit markets.
 SHR handles commercial, municipal, and utility projects ranging in size from 200kw to 25MW with access to over $500 million in capital funds.
 Contact SHR today. for your solar solutions.